Aadidayal/restaurant-/README.md

 This project is licensed under the MIT License.

-## 🍽️ About Bella Vista
+## 🍽️ About Rahul Sir Da Dhaba

-Bella Vista is a fictional Italian restaurant showcasing modern web development practices for the hospitality industry.
+Rahul Sir Da Dhaba is a fictional restaurant showcasing modern web development practices for the hospitality industry.
 This project demonstrates full-stack development with React and Node.js.